Chronic stress, nutrient imbalance, poor sleep, toxicity, and poor gut health — these all unite to inform your nervous system that you’re not safe.

-One lovely aspect of Tai Chi & Qi Gong — and other movements like walking, swimming, gardening, and biking — is that the movements are quite repetitive.
+One lovely aspect of tai chi and qi gong — and other movements like walking, swimming, gardening, and biking — is that the movements are quite repetitive.

-Repetition is how the brain learns.
-When a child says “Read it again!” after you finish a book, repetition is how they learn their languages.
+Repetition is, in fact, how the brain learns.
+When a child says “Read it again!” after an adult reads them a book, repetition is how they learn their languages and the stories.

-Thus, the body needs to do these repetitions — again and again and again — safe, healing movements that reaffirm: “I am safe.”
+Thus, the body needs repetitions — again and again and again — safe, healing movements that reaffirm: “I am safe.”
 Or, perhaps: “I am on the right path to healing.”